Which One Do You Need to Use

 Loading...

 While most people think of mobility aids as walking support, most importantly, they allow you to get out of bed.
-Standing is of benefit to the body - it helps breathing efficiency, increases the production of antibodies that fight infection, reduces loss of calcium in bones, and allows food to pass through the digestive system more properly and easily than if confined to the bed.
+Standing is beneficial to the body – it helps breathing efficiency, increases the production of antibodies that fight infection, reduces the loss of calcium in bones, and allows food to pass through the digestive system more properly and easily than if confined to the bed.

-Upsetting, frustrating, embarrassing.
-All of these and more represent feelings attached to the use of mobility aids.
-Aids represent the loss of functions or may be a sight for sore eyes.
-But these aids can only help you gain your previous abilities.
-They help in reducing pain of movement.
-Canes, walkers, and wheel chairs are tools that let you live more fully.
+Upsetting, frustrating, embarrassing – all of these and more represent feelings attached to the use of mobility aids.
+Aids may represent the loss of functions or be a reminder of limitations.
+But these aids can help you regain previous abilities.
+They help reduce the pain of movement.
+Canes, walkers, and wheelchairs are tools that let you live more fully.

 Seek professional help in selecting a mobility aid